lord-vesel/dcs-doc/en/dev-docs/ah64d/acq-sources.md

 In many instances, an acquisition source may be available for selection, but the acquisition may be invalid and cannot provide cueing to a crewmember’s sight.
 When this occurs, the acquisition source will be displayed in white and annotated with a “?”.
-As an example, if a crewmember has not created a Terrain point on their TSD, TRN will be displayed within the ACQ selection menu but will be invalid until the crewmember creates a Terrain point.
+As an example, if a crewmember has not created a Terrain point on their TSD, `?TRN` will be displayed within the ACQ selection menu but will be invalid until the crewmember creates a Terrain point.

 #### ACQ Slave Logic